RafiS5/Python-file-automation/readme.md

 # Overview

 This file automater is a python script that monitors the downloads folder for file movements.
-Depending on the file endings (at the moment endings such as .stats, .docx.stats, .doc.stats, .stats.docx, or .stats.doc), files will be moved to the allocated folder.
-This is particularly useful for organizing files in real-time, such as keeping track of documents for a specific course or project
+Depending on the file endings (at the moment endings such as .stats, .docx.stats, .doc.stats, .stats.docx, or .stats.doc, .DSA, .query), files will be moved to the allocated folder.
+This is particularly useful for organizing files in real-time, such as keeping track of documents for a specific course or project.
+The file ending relate to my second year modules, allowing me to stay organized.

 # Features